 The minimum balance to open a TIAA Personal Portfolio account is $5,000, so it’s not easily accessible for everyone.
 The management fee is 0.30% but is not charged on any uninvested cash.
 This fee is competitive with other robo-advisors out there – it’s not the highest, but it’s not the lowest either.

 You are also charged fees on the investments.
-Your investment portfolio is comprised of mutual funds and exchange-traded funds (ETFs).
+Your investment portfolio is comprised of mutual funds and exchange-traded funds (ETFs) managed by TIAA and its Nuveen unit.
 The mutual funds used in your portfolio will generally have the lowest fees (expense ratios) if you choose a passive investing strategy.
 (You can read more about investing strategies in the next section.)
 Funds used in an actively managed portfolio and for socially responsible investing usually carry higher fees.

 TIAA Personal Portfolio’s Investing Strategy